dfinity/portal/docs/developer-docs/integrations/index.md

 ## Composite queries

-The Internet Computer (IC) supports two types of messages: updates and queries.
+The Internet Computer Protocol supports two types of messages: updates and queries.
 An update message is executed on all nodes and persists canister state changes.
 A query message discards state changes and typically executes on a single node.
 An update can call other updates and queries.
 However a query cannot make any calls, which can hinder development of scalable decentralized applications (dapps), especially those that shard data across multiple canisters.
 Composite queries solve this problem.

 * [Composite queries](https://internetcomputer.org/docs/current/developer-docs/integrations/composite-query/).